hughmancoder/hughmancoder/README.md

 💬 C++, Python, JavaScript (Node, Express), SQL

-🌱 Currently learning: Machine Learning with python
+🌱 Currently learning: Machine Learning with python and React

 <!--
 **hughmancoder/hughmancoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.